nicholasserra/django-simple-redis-admin/README.md

-django-better-redis-admin
+django-simple-redis-admin
 =========================

-A better redis admin for django
+A simple redis admin for Django.